-Students who do not intend to obtain an MEM Degree but are interested in some MEM coursework may take courses as a non-degree student.
+Students who do not intend to obtain an MEM Degree but are interested in some MEM coursework (designated under EGRMGMT) may take courses as a non-degree student.
 Non-degree status is distinct from MEM degree student status; therefore, if a student decides to become a part time or full time MEM Degree student, a separate application and application fee are required, and applicants must adhere to our standard admissions deadlines.
-A maximum of two courses taken as a non-degree student may be applied to the degree program if the student is admitted.
+A maximum of four EGRMGMT courses taken as a non-degree student may be applied to the degree program if the student is admitted.
 Note that tuition for these courses is paid separately from any other programs a student is currently taking.

 Note that our non-degree option is open to campus students only; distance courses are not available to non-degree candidates.